DanRVP/OAuth-PHP/README.md

 # OAuth-PHP
-Library for OAuth 1 and OAuth 2 workflows.
+A PHP Library for OAuth 1 and OAuth 2 workflows.

 ### Installation
 ```